 Eating Right Nourishes Joints

-A healthy, balanced diet helps build strong bones.
-Strong bones can keep you on your feet, and prevent falls that may lead to joint damage.
-Make sure you get plenty of calcium every day.
-You can do this by eating foods such as yogurt, broccoli, kale, figs, and dairy if you don't have a dairy intolerance or allergy.
+For your bones, make sure you get enough calcium every day.
+You can do this by eating foods such as milk, yogurt, broccoli, kale, figs, and fortified foods like soy or almond milk.
 If those foods don't tempt your taste buds, ask your doctor if calcium supplements are right for you.

 Oranges may also give your joints a healthy boost.
-Some studies suggest that vitamin C and other antioxidants can help reduce the risk of osteoarthritis.
+Some studies suggest that vitamin C and other antioxidantscan help keep your joints healthy.